mattiaspaul/gst-airplay-mac/README.md

 streamed from Apple devices using the AirPlay protocol.
 Audio is currently not supported.

+## Edit by mattiaspaul

+minor modifications to enable the usage of this gstreamer plugin on MacOS.
+In contrast to UxPlay this enables a more flexible integration as python plugin, e.g. to run deep networks on screenshare videos in Streamlit.

 Here's a screenshot showing the iPad screen in OBS Studio:

 ![iPad screen in OBS Studio](doc/obs-ipad.png)